-A looped on-site water system for serving the four proposed warehouses for domestic and fire flow will be necessary.
-The on-site water system must be calculated for the size to deliver about 4,211 gpm for fire flow and maximum day demand.
-The on-site water distribution system is not shown in the Exhibit "A" at this time.
+A looped On-site water system for serving the two proposed warehouses for domestic and fire flow will be necessary.
+The on-site water system must be calculated for the size to deliver about 4,200 gpm for fire flow and maximum day demand.
+The on-site water distribution system are not shown in the exhibit "A" at this time.